-In order to make your British naturalisation application, you must meet the following criteria:
+The requirements for British Citizenship are extensive.
+In order to apply for British Naturalisation, you must meet the following criteria:

 Before completing your Naturalisation application, you may need to complete an IELTS Language test and the Life in the UK test.
 You will also need to gather your travel details for the past five years, so it’s worth gathering this information in advance of your application.